ppy/osu-wiki/news/2022-07-25-mappers-guild-updates.md

 How do you create a mapping contest?
 How do you anonymize beatmap submissions?
 How do you judge mapping contests without stone age spreadsheets?
 Where does anyone even *find* mapping contests?

 Mapping contests have always faced systemic problems.
-The [**Mappers' Guild** contest listing](https://mappersguild.com/contests/listing) aims to solve them.
+The new [**Mappers' Guild** contest listing](https://mappersguild.com/contests/listing) aims to solve them.

 ![](/wiki/shared/news/2022-07-25-mappers-guild-updates/contest-listing.png)